rjam13/repo-demo/README.md

 # Welcome to this Demo!

+pushing:
+git status, git add ., git commit -m "title" -m "description", git push

 some text etc:
 Commands
-clone: copy a repository into your local environment
+- clone: copy a repository into your local environment
-Add: track files and changes
+- Add: track files and changes
-Commit: save files to Git
+- Commit: save files to Git
-Push: upload commits to a remote repo, github
+- Push: upload commits to a remote repo, github
-Pull: opposite of push, pull code from remote repo ls -la: list all files, including hidden ones git status: shows all files created, updated, deleted but haven't been saved git add: tell which file to track changes git add . = track all files that is shown in git status
+- Pull: opposite of push, pull code from remote repo
+- ls -la: list all files, including hidden ones
+- git status: shows all files created, updated, deleted but haven't been saved
+- git add: tell which file to track changes
+- git add . = track all files that is shown in git status

 commiting from command line in terminal example: git commit -m "commiting from VSCode to learn; index.html" -m "description"